 It’s our little learning space, and I go over what I have and where.
 I also wrote about preschool curriculum, to help guide you on what to teach if you are doing preschool at home.

 The first part is so simple, and it is working so well!
 LEAPFROG LEARNING DVD SET.
-It is worth every penny of the $9.99.
+It is worth every penny.

 It also comes with flashcards that we work with sometimes, but not that often.
-Its the repetitive work of these DVDs that is like magic.
+It’s the repetitive work of these DVDs that is like magic.
 I have the watch the series while we are in the car.
-We have an older, Toyota Minivan with the DVD player, so it works wonders!
+We have an older, Toyota Minivan with a DVD player, so it works wonders!
 I play the same DVD for days, so I end up singing the songs as well.
 If you don’t have a DVD player at home or in your car, then I highly recommend this LeapFrog LeapStart Interactive Learning Center or this LeapFrog LeapReader.
-There is a reason LeapFrog is so popular, and its because it actually works and kids love it!
+There is a reason LeapFrog is so popular, and it’s because it actually works and kids love it!
 The reason that I love the DVDs is because the kids just soak up the information.
-There’s no bulky activity sets or trinkets that can get broken.
-Just your basic story, characters and songs that work.
+There are no bulky activity sets or trinkets that can get broken.
+Just your basic story, characters, and songs that work.

-The third part to my teaching is The Kindergarten Toolkit.
+The third part of my teaching is The Kindergarten Toolkit.

 Lastly, I started reading my boys The Boxcar Kids.
-Its a simple enough story, that they can understand what’s going on, and they practice using their minds to create the images.
+It’s a simple enough story, that they can understand what’s going on, and they practice using their minds to create the images.
 This is really important for little ones.
 They strengthen their brain by listening and developing the story with their imagination, rather than having the pictures there for them.
-This help sets them up for reading on their own.
-The will be in the practice of reading words on a page, but picturing the story in their minds.
-Its a special, and often looked over skill that we want them to have.
+This helps set them up for reading on their own.
+They will be in the practice of reading words on a page, but picturing the story in their minds.
+It is a special and often overlooked skill that we want them to have.
 Even with picture books, the characters are drawn for them.
 I want them to be able to listen to descriptor words and actually envision the image.
-These stories are mysteries too, with four kids in a range of ages, so it really is fun and interesting to read before nap time and bed time.
+These stories are mysteries too, with four kids in a range of ages, so it really is fun and interesting to read before nap time and bedtime.
 Now, my boys want to pretend to be the boxcar kids and solve mysteries like they do.

 9 Comments